Special pleading

 Special pleading is an informal fallacy wherein a person claims an exception to a general or universal principle, but the exception is unjustified.
 It applies a double standard.

 In the classic distinction among material fallacies, cognitive fallacies, and formal fallacies, special pleading most likely falls within the category of cognitive fallacy, because it would seem to relate to "lip service", rationalization, and diversion (abandonment of discussion).
 Special pleading also often resembles the "appeal to" logical fallacies.

-In medieval philosophy, it was not presumed that wherever a distinction is claimed, a relevant basis for the distinction should exist and be substantiated.
-Special pleading subverts a presumption of existential import.

 Examples

 A difficult case is when a possible criticism is made relatively immune to investigation.
 This immunity may take the forms of: